grantseltzer/blog/content/blog/how-go-slices-work.md

 column = "left"
 +++

 I recently ran into a hard to find bug in my Go code when using slices.
-Since i've been using Go for over 8 years now, I figured this is something that others will run into and want to share what I had forgotten on how slices work.
+Since I've been using Go for over 8 years now, I figured this is something that others will run into and want to share what I had forgotten about slices work.

 Take a look at the following Go code: